Neu-Bob/selfHosted/steve.md

 - NodeRED

 Node-RED is a no-code scripting environment that allows drag-and-drop configuration of high-level capabilities and functions.

+### Infrastructure Management
+- Ansible

+Ansible is a "declarative" configuration manager.
+You use YAML to describe the state that local or remote systems or configuration files should be in.
+You periodically run the tool to validate that "everything is as it should be" and take corrective actions if they are not.

+### Networkwide Ad and Malware Blocking
+- pi-hole

+Pi-hole is a caching DNS server that, when servicing DNS lookups requested by other devices, will ignore lookups for domains that are known to offer ads and malware.
+This establishes a largely ad-free experience for all devices on your network.
+Note that this does not eliminate pre-roll ads from YouTube.
+There is no known way to avoid them without paying for YouTube Premium or downloading videos with youtube-dl.

 ### File Services
 - OpenMedia Vault